First You Build a Cloud: Origin

 On his performing classical music for guitar, Summers said: "I have always been very attracted to more edgy classical composers like Varese, Messiaen and Stravinsky; Toru Takemitsu would be another one.
 I had gone to college for four years and studied music, so there was a lot of stuff like that in my head—very contemporary, 20th Century classical music writing.
 I was drawn towards all that and wanted to express all those textures through the guitar.
 I came to a place where the things we can do now with pedals to create these incredible textures became very appealing to me."

 Verdery remembers that during the recording process he was "reminded of the genius jazz composer/pianist Thelonius Monk who said 'After two takes, you are imitating yourself'.
 After two takes of 'Fingertips on Earth', our trusted engineer Dennis Smith remarked: 'That was easy.
 In two takes we have a new tune", to which Andy replied, 'Two takes and a lifetime of work'".

-Following Marshall's event at Carnegie Hall on the 3rd of March 2003, Summers and Verdery went on to perform the album in its entirety in a string of concerts in Ireland and at Yale University School of Music in New Haven (where Verdery has been guitar professor since 1985)[5] in 2006 and 2007.
+Following Marshall's event at Carnegie Hall on 3 March 2003, Summers and Verdery went on to perform the album in its entirety in a string of concerts in Ireland and at Yale University School of Music in New Haven (where Verdery has been guitar professor since 1985)[5] in 2006 and 2007.
 Further promotional activities were however curtailed when Summers rejoined The Police for the 2007-2008 The Police Reunion Tour.